Losing a child while traveling is a parent’s worst nightmare. Learn tips for keeping your child safe at Disney Parks.

-On our last trip to Walt Disney World we experienced every parents’ nightmare.
-We lost one of our children.
+On our last trip to Walt Disney World, we lost one of our children.
 While shopping at Disney Days of Christmas in Disney Springs, we turned our backs for just a moment and Jackson was gone!

 Our hearts sank.
-We frantically began searching the store.
+We frantically began searching the store, checking by his favorite things, looking in the corners.
 No luck.
 James asked a Cast Member if they’d seen him.
 They didn’t.
-I went outside and began circling the building calling his name.
+On the verge of tears, I went outside and began circling the building calling his name.
 Nothing.
 Once I came back in I hoped and prayed James had found him.
-Still not there.
+He was still not found.
 We did one more sweep of the store when suddenly he popped out of the inside of a clothing rack gleefully yelling “Surprise!”
 We were relieved to say the least.
 After we got done covering him with hugs and kisses, we looked at each other and knew we did something wrong.

 This moment was a huge wake up call for our family.
 We realized that in the event that Jackson or Bella actually did become separated from us, they were not fully equipped with the knowledge or information that would get them back to us safely.
 It prompted us to make some changes in order keep our kids safe and protected while on vacation.

-While the scenario above cannot be entirely avoided, there are some things you can do.
-Learn from our mistake.
+While the scenario above cannot be entirely avoided, there are some things you can do to keep your kids safe.
+Learn from our mistake and set this plan into motion before your next trip.
 Here are some suggestions.

 Learn Your Cell Phone Number